scimas/Earthquake-Predictions/README.md

 ## Usage

 1. The data is about 9 GB in size (2.3 GB compressed) and so has not been included in the repository.
-- The file structure should be:
+   - The directory structure should be:

 ```
     .